jviotti/jsonbinpack-poc/README.md

 License
 -------

-This project is released under the terms specified in [license](https://github.com/jviotti/jsonbinpack/blob/main/LICENSE).
+This project is released under the terms specified in the [license](https://github.com/jviotti/jsonbinpack/blob/main/LICENSE).